 Prospective buyers aren’t exactly looking for a dentist or optometrist when they move.
 But they will want to know where the nearest grocery store, daycare, or hardware center is.
 Great community stores and amenities are convenient and attractive, especially to people who will be walking home with their purchases.

 Read more: Buying a house?
 Check these Tips for Finding Your New Neighborhood

 Low and mid-rise condos

 Less is more when it comes to the building’s population.
 Smaller condo buildings are in demand because it’s easier to establish a sense of community when there’s 40, as opposed to 400 people in your neighborhood.
 There will also be less competition when it comes to booking amenities, and issues tend to be handled by management more quickly and efficiently.
-Building managers may use condo management software like Condo Control Central to help ensure issues are addressed right away, and this type of user-friendly software can add an additional level of convenience and community.
+Building managers may use condo management software to help ensure issues are addressed right away, and this type of user-friendly software can add an additional level of convenience and community.

 This not true for all boutique condos, but many do offer more privacy, space, and luxury.
 Developers don’t have to complete one hundred of these units, so they may spend more time on the little things that end up making a big difference.
 Low and mid-rise condos offer all of the positive benefits of condo living, and eliminate some of the less desirable stuff.

 Buyers who are purchasing a condo expect to have work with less space, but it simply isn’t practical to purchase a unit that cannot accommodate at least some of their stuff.
 Storage space is important.
 Some condos include a storage locker for each unit in a common area of the building.